Saracens skipper Steve Borthwick will become an outstanding coach after his playing days are over, according to Japan head coach Eddie Jones.

 Japan’s stunning 23-8 victory over Wales in Tokyo has been the most eye-catching result during June, but Jones believes the recent performances of Samoa and Tonga should send out a warning ahead of the 2015 World Cup in England.

-Convincing victories by Samoa over and have rocketed them to seventh in the world rankings, while Tonga lie 10th – enough to convince Jones that rugby's global gathering in two years will be the most competitive yet.
+Convincing victories by Samoa over Scotland and Italy have rocketed them to seventh in the world rankings, while Tonga lie 10th – enough to convince Jones that rugby’s global gathering in two years will be the most competitive yet.

 “I don’t see why Samoa couldn’t reach a semi-final,” Jones said.
 “They’re highly ranked and when you look at the standard of players and the level they’re playing at, there’s no reason why they couldn’t be a real threat.

-“Tonga's the other one.
-They've got great physicality, too, and if they put all their best players on the park, they can cause an upset.
-I remember working with in 2007 when they nearly beat us, and they did beat France in 2011.
+“Tonga’s the other one.
+They’ve got great physicality, too, and if they put all their best players on the park, they can cause an upset.
+I remember working with South Africa in 2007 when they nearly beat us, and they did beat France in 2011.

 “It’s no coincidence that, as has happened in soccer with the Africa nations, most of their players are now playing in top leagues around the world and as long as they all gel, those two countries could easily upset a few big applecarts.”